grenaud/dice/README.md

 -tC    tauCl,tauCh		Tau Anchor range     (default: 1e-06,1   )

-# 2-Pop model: BAM file option
+# 2-Pop method: BAM file option

 [TO ADD]

+# 2-Pop method: alternative error rate models

+[TO ADD]

-# 3-Pop model: input data format
+# 3-Pop method: input data format

 The input data for the 3-pop method is a file that should have at least five columns.
 An example row would be:

 7	0	0.33	0.23	10

 This means there are 10 sites in the genome where the ancient genome has 7 ancestral reads and 0 derived reads, where the contaminant/first anchor (admixing) panel has a derived allele frequency of 0.33, and where the second anchor (non-admixing) panel has a derived allele frequency of 0.23.
 If the file only has 5 columns, the program will assume the contaminant panel is the same as the first anchor panel.
 The file should also have a header.
 We provide an example test file in the testData folder, under the name "test_threepop_5col.txt".